codegram/spinach/README.markdown

 Conceived as an alternative to Cucumber, here are some of its design goals:

-* Step maintanability: since features map to their own classes, their steps are just methods of that class.
+* Step maintainability: since features map to their own classes, their steps are just methods of that class.
 This encourages step encapsulation.

 * Step reusability: In case you want to reuse steps across features, you can